Overview

 Model Configuration

-Description: The model used for generating embeddings from text data.
+CHAT_MODELDescription: The model used for chat and natural language understanding tasks.
+Example:"gpt-4o-mini"EMBEDDING_MODELDescription: The model used for generating embeddings from text data.
 Example:"text-embedding-ada-002"

 API Keys